anushka-rathore14/salary-predictor/README.md

 ## 📊 Dataset Overview

 The dataset consists of **6,704** used salary listings from Salary_Data dataset.
-The dataset used in this project was provided as part of the Complete Data Science and Machine Learning course on GeeksForGeeks, taught by <a href="https://github.com/JayanGupta">Mr.Jayan Gupta</a>
+The dataset used in this project was provided as part of the Complete Data Science and Machine Learning course on GeeksForGeeks, taught by <a href="https://github.com/JayanGupta" target="_blank" rel="noopener noreferrer">Mr.Jayan Gupta</a>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">